ezraezra101/animation-projects/project0_spinning_cube/README.md

 ## README

-I setup this using WebGL.
+I this up with using WebGL.
 You shouldn't have any CORS issues.

 Of note, I include the [Tiny WebGL Helper Library (TWGL)](https://twgljs.org/) which provides syntactic sugar and allows my code to be less verbose than plain webgl.
 It doesn't add any major features, so I felt safe adding it.